cosmonaut-ok/cl-ghostcode/README.md

 functions, macros or variables.
 Ex. ghostfunction can be expanded to ordinary function, lambda function, macro, or/and flet/labels/macrolet region at many different places or your program.

-ghostcode could make your code much mode dinamic than before!
+ghostcode could make your code much more dynamic than before!

 List of functions and macros: